Universality class of Ising critical states with long-range losses

-In order to find the interacting fixed point, we run a one-loop improved RG~\cite{amit2005field,peskin2018introduction} on the effective potential $\mathcal{U}$ including relevant non-linearities.
-We employ a sharp cutoff in momentum space $k<q<\Lambda$; here $k$ is the running RG scale and $\Lambda$ an UV regulator.
-We assume the couplings in the action to run with the RG time $t=\ln k$, and we obtain the RG flow of the effective potential following~\cite{peskin2018introduction},
+In order to find the interacting fixed point, we run a one-loop resummed RG on the effective potential including relevant non-linearities~\cite{amit2005field,peskin2018introduction,Sieberer2016review}. {Technical details are reported in~\cite{SM}}.
+We employ a sharp cutoff in momentum space $k<q<\Lambda$ where $k$ is the running RG scale and $\Lambda$ an UV regulator.
+In the following we parametrize the flow of the couplings in terms of the RG time $t=\ln k$.
+We first consider a leading order $\epsilon$-expansion, right below the upper critical dimension $\epsilon\equiv d_u-d\ll1$ (where $d_u=4\alpha$).
+We follow the canonical rescaling discussed above, $\tilde{m}\sim m/k^{2\alpha}$, $\tilde{\Gamma}_0\sim \Gamma_0/(\Gamma_1k^\alpha)$ and $\tilde{u}_c\sim u_c/k^{4\alpha-d}$, and we find from the following rescaled beta functions